Save Ralph: Production

 The animated project Save Ralph was announced on March 24, 2021, "conceived as part of the #SaveRalph campaign", in an effort from Humane Society International to ban animal testing around the world.
 That same day, a teaser video for the short film was released, with actor Taika Waititi sharing the official promotional poster for the film and writing on Twitter that the project was "a cool thing that is coming soon.
 If you don't watch it and love it then you hate animals and we can't be friends anymore. #SaveRalph".

-The models of each character were hand-made and created by puppet maker Andy Gent from Arch Model Studio, who said that the process of creating Ralph took over four months and covering him in fur took five weeks.
+The models of each character were hand-made and created by puppet maker Andy Gent from Arch Model Studio based in United Kingdom, who said that the process of creating Ralph took over four months and covering him in fur took five weeks.
 On producing the short film, Jeff Vespa said he wanted to create a project where people would want to watch and learn about the dangers of animal testing, deciding an animated film would be the best approach.
 In casting an actor to portray Ralph, Spencer said the first person he contacted was Waititi, who quickly agreed to star.
 Filming for the short took place over 50 days, with each day accounting for the making of approximately four seconds of the film.

 Reception

 Upon its release, Save Ralph was met with critical acclaim.
 From /Film, Ben Pearson praised the high level of detail in the short and compared the characters' designs to those in the 2009 film Fantastic Mr. Fox, writing that the film was "disturbing and heartbreaking and manipulative and powerful, all at the same time."
 Josh Weiss, writing for Syfy Wire, gave positive remarks to the voice acting and humor, stating that "Waititi once again proves that he is among the most prolific entertainers working today".
 For Animation Magazine, Mercedes Milligan complimented the story's main message and referred to the short itself as "powerful".

+Save Ralph won the Grand Prix for Good award at the 69th Cannes Lions International Festival of Creativity in 2022.
+The award recognises creative work that benefits the world at large.